 MTL users with access to MTL computers incur a $30/month fee while those users who also have an active CAD service incur an additional $30/month fee.
 This includes users with access to the Fab.Nano facilities in Building 39.
 These fees go to support the MTL CAD & IT infrastructure and the various services provided.
 In addition, users with access to the Fab.Nano facilities in Building 39 incur a $10/month lab access (Identicard) fee.

 All computers/devices, regularly residing on the network, supported, and serviced by MTL, incur a $45/month fee.
 This includes both institute and privately owned computers as well as other networked devices such as printers.

-Any MTL user can inactivate their MTL computer access (and stop the associated fee) by logging into MTL-NANO MUMMS, clicking on the Manage Your Services link and removing *all* their MTL-related lab services.
+Any user can inactivate their MTL computer and Building 39 lab access (and stop the associated fees) by logging into MIT.nano & MTL MUMMS, clicking on the Manage Your Services link and removing *all* their MTL and Building 39-related lab services.

 User Accounts Policy

 MTL does not allow the sharing of user accounts.
 All users who need access to MTL services must request their own accounts.

 Group Owned and Run Computers Policy

 Individual research groups, administrative groups, lab groups, and other organizations can operate their own networked computers and peripherals.
 However, the MTL must be involved in connecting all hardware on the MTL network.
 This is imperative to ensure that the configuration, networking, and security options are consistent with the requirements for shared and safe use on our network.
 Please contact problems [at] mtl.mit.edu to schedule all workstation, server, and personal computer setups, including laptops.
 MTL does not recommend personal laptops be put on the MTL Windows Domain, but does have a number of software applications that can be installed for you.